top of page

 One especially memorable exchange was with a representative from St. Jude’s STEM Education and Outreach Program, who attends national conferences like NSTA to find high-quality tools she can bring back to her community in Memphis.
 She was passionate about food education in preventative care, considering it an opportunity to avoid risk before complications arise.
 Her story was a powerful reminder that ECP’s resources extend beyond traditional classrooms.
 Because our materials are available online 24/7, they’re also a valuable tool for community education programs and nontraditional learning environments.

-Educators Applaud Free, Evidence-Based Tools
+Educators Applaud Free, Evidence-Based Tools at NSTA 2025

 Throughout the event, educators were most excited to learn that every resource ECP offers is 100% free, from video presentations to lesson plans and classroom activities.
 Many were especially drawn to our recent endorsement by We Are Teachers as a 2025 “Teacher Pick” for “Rethinking Food Waste.”